-The Miller-Cory House Museum is closed for the summer and will reopen in mid-September.
-Please call the office at 908-232-1776 or email email@example.com for information on the museum on its programs.
+The Miller-Cory House Museum will reopen on September 18, 2:00 to 4:00 with a program entitled “Buzz on Bees.”
+Please call the office at 908-232-1776 or email firstname.lastname@example.org for information on the museum and its programs.

 In 1740, a man named Samuel Miller built a clapboard farmhouse for his bride, Sabra, in the West Fields of Elizabeth Town along an Indian trail.
 The family owned about 100 acres of land, stretching to what is now downtown Westfield.
 In 1784, Joseph Cory, part of another prominent local family, purchased the house, which remained in the Cory family for another 137 years.

 The small farmhouse still stands at 614 Mountain Avenue in Westfield and is now known as the Miller-Cory House Museum.
 Fully restored, it is listed on both the State and National Registers of Historic Places and as a site on the New Jersey Women’s Heritage Trail.
 As a living history museum, its mission is to preserve our early American heritage by interpreting the daily life and seasonal work on a New Jersey farm.